-Make your own way to London Gatwick Airport for a scheduled Emirates flight to Yangon via Dubai.
+Fly from London Heathrow or Gatwick Airport on a scheduled Emirates or Malaysia Airlines flight to Yangon via Dubai or Kuala Lumpur.

 Day 2 Yangon